What was the impact of the North African campaign?

 What was the impact of the Second World War on the African working class?

-READ: What is the nature of KMnO4?
+READ: What are the benefits of numerology?

 The number of African people living in towns nearly doubled in the 1940s, eventually outnumbering White residents.
 Most of these migrant workers had to live in shantytowns or townships on the outskirts of the cities, and living and working conditions were appalling.